-“War is hell!” was a frequent statement made by my father, a roaring twenties baby who narrowly missed action in World War II as a Naval enlistee.
+“War is hell!” my father frequently stated.
+He was a roaring twenties baby who narrowly missed action in World War II as a Naval enlistee.
 World War II, one of the most catastrophic wars in history, is the setting for Elizabeth Letts’s novel, “The Perfect Horse – The Daring U.S. Mission to Rescue the Priceless Stallions Kidnapped by the Nazis”.

 Crafting The Back Stories

 The novel opens with the telling of the back stories of key players in the story, whose decisions and bravery – often in the heat of the moment – would impact the future of many prized horses.
 All, as you might expect, had an appreciation for horses, either through riding or profession.
 None knew the crafting of their back story would be used so poignantly in the coming events.

 Two world-stage events, the 1936 Olympics, followed by the Americans entering WWII on December 7, 1941, bring several of the key players together on both fronts.
 “The Perfect Horse” is what the Third Reich set out to develop in the opening years of WWII.
 As they conquered the hillsides of Europe, their war-path led to capturing prized breeding stock, among them, Poland’s Arabians and Austria’s Lipizzaners.

 As WWII ravaged humankind and animals alike, the safety, housing and feed supply of these prized horses became more and more perilous.
-Letts scoured research sources and contacted many real people to get the best firsthand account of events and decisions impacting this often-overlooked piece of one of the World’s most devastating wars.
-Details of these events and decisions – which eventually turned the tide for the majority of the prized Polish Arabians and White Lipizzaners – can now be found in this one book.
+Letts through scouring research sources and contacting many real people unearthed the best firsthand account of events and decisions impacting this often-overlooked piece of one of the World’s most devastating wars.
+Details of these events and decisions – which eventually turned the tide for the majority of the prized Polish Arabians and White Lipizzaners – are now be found in this one book.

 Ride Along With Each One of The Key Players